Mixed-Precision Quantization for Deep Vision Models with Integer Quadratic Programming: CLADO: Cross LAyer Dependency aware Optimization

-However, we point out that there is no need to compute $\Omega$ explicitly under the assumption that the Taylor expansion (\ref{eq:taylor2}) is a reasonable approximation of network loss, because $\Omega_{i,j}$s can be computed from the change in loss due to perturbation of individual layers' parameters as follows:
+Equations in (\ref{eq:FLDICT}) follow from equation (\ref{eq:taylor2}).
 The right sides of the three equations in (\ref{eq:FLDICT}) are computed by taking the difference in the loss of the quantized model from that of the full-precision model.
-Subtracting the first two equations from the third equation, we get:
+Subtracting the first two equations from the third equation:

-Importantly, (\ref{eq:FLDICT}) and (\ref{eq:FLDICT2}) compute all sensitivities by only forward evaluations of DNNs on the small sensitivity set.

-\textbf{Positive semi-definite approximation:} Instead of directly using the matrix $\hat{G}$, which is computed on the small sensitivity set, we first approximate it with a positive semi-definite (PSD) matrix.
-This is because, theoretically, $G$ is PSD if it is computed on the whole training set and the training has fully converged.
-However, since $\hat{G}$ is estimated by the sensitivity set that only contains a small number of training samples, the measurement error can make $\hat{G}$ indefinite.
-Practically, we find that the PSD approximation is critical to producing meaningful MPQ solutions, as it guarantees convexity of the IQP objective, making it much easier and faster to reach a good solution.

-{ We provide a sketch of proof to show that $G$ is PSD.
-It uses proof by contradiction and starts by assuming that $G$ is not PSD.
-If $G$ is not PSD, then there exists a $v\in\mathbb{R}^{|\mathbb{B}|L}$ such that $v^TGv<0$.
-Consider the following perturbation $u$ on weight: